 Before coming to WBUR, I was at WCPN in Cleveland, where I covered business and regularly contributed to American Public Media’s Marketplace.
 My prior work has also aired on WNYC and NPR’s Planet Money.

-A couple of years ago, I made a hard-left turn from law into journalism.
-Since switching careers, I've reported on why the Chinese sunk money into American softball, why risky land contracts came back after the housing bubble, and how anxiety over shootings is feeding the school security industry.
-I've also explored how a small Ohio dairy became a Japanese retail giant and crashed the three-day marathon known as the econ job market.
+I used to be on a legal career track.
+Since making a left-turn into journalism, I've reported on why the Chinese sunk money into American softball, why risky land contracts came back after the housing bubble, and how anxiety over shootings is feeding the school security industry.
+I've also explored how a small Ohio dairy became a Japanese retail giant and ran through Chicago’s freezing streets to capture ‘economist speed-dating.’

-In 2017, I was designated an AIR New Voice Scholar, an honor highlighting emerging talent in public media.
+AIR New Voice Scholar (2017): an honor highlighting emerging talent in public media

-In 2016, I graduated with honors from Columbia University's Graduate School of Journalism.
-Some years before that, I worked in a ramen shop.
+Some years ago, I worked in a ramen shop.

-I have a law degree from the University of Maryland School of Law, and have worked as a law clerk for the Baltimore Public Defender, Johns Hopkins Hospital, Baltimore City Circuit Court, and the U.S. District Court for Maryland.
+I have a law degree from the University of Maryland School of Law, and have worked as a law clerk at the Baltimore Public Defender, Johns Hopkins Hospital, Baltimore City Circuit Court, and U.S. District Court for the District of Maryland.